 Why You Need to Clean Your Makeup Brushes

-If you’re like a lot of us, you probably use your makeup brushes every day without even giving a thought to whether they’re clean or not.
-But like a lot of things, once you do realize how much gunk is probably on them you’re going to be horrified (like, people-running-from-Godzilla-in-a-movie horrified).
+If you’re like a lot of us, you might use your makeup brushes every day without even giving a thought to whether they’re clean or not.
+However, once you realize how much icky stuff is living in the fibers of your brushes, you’ll probably be pretty grossed out.

 How to Clean Your Makeup Brushes

-First, take your makeup brush and bang it against the lip of a sink.
+1. First, take your makeup brush and tap it against the lip of a sink.
 This will help loosen and remove power, dust, or even dead skin lurking in the hairs of the brush.
-For really dirty brushes, you might even want to rub the brush against a dry paper towel or even an old washcloth.
+For really dirty brushes, you might even want to rub the brush against a dry paper towel or an old washcloth.

-2. Put a very gentle soap with no harsh ingredients or artificial fragrances in a bowl (our So Clean! natural facial cleanser works perfectly!) and dip the brush in the bowl.
-A little usually goes a long way but you do want to make sure the brush is saturated with soap.
+2. Put a very gentle soap with no harsh ingredients or artificial fragrances in a bowl (our So Clean! natural facial cleanser works perfectly) and dip the brush in the bowl.
+A little goes a long way, but make sure the brush is saturated with soap.
 You can then run the brush under warm water or dip it in a bowl of warm water you’ve already prepared.
-No need to really soak it — you just need enough to get a small lather going.
+No need to soak it — you just need enough to get a small lather going.

-You may need to wash off the soap lather a few times to really get the brush fully clean.
-Once the lather is clear (meaning you no longer see the color of the makeup that was on it), you should be good to rinse it.
+3. Rub the end of your brush on a brush cleaner or the back of your hand to get the soap deep into the bristles.
+Work up a slight lather.
+You may need to wash off the soap lather a few times to get the brush fully clean.
+Once the lather is clear (meaning that you no longer see the color of the makeup that was on it), you should be good to rinse it.

 4. Rinse the brush thoroughly until it no longer foams with soap.
 Once you’ve done that, gently take a paper towel and blot out whatever water you can.
-Lay out a clean paper towel or washcloth and rest the brushes on it until they’re dry (and of course, remember to put them in a clean spot).
+Lay them out on a clean paper towel or washcloth to allow the brushes to air dry.
 If you notice any of your brushes have lost their shape a bit in the cleaning process, gently force them back into shape before they dry.

-One thing you probably don’t want to do is put them back upright to dry as you don’t want water to go don’t into the brush holder and collect as it can cause rust and bacteria to form.
+Do not place your brushes upright to dry, as you don’t want water to seep into the brush holder and collect, causing rust and bacteria to form.

-Remember, too, to be gentle with your brushes.
-Handling them too roughly when you fan out the bristles or put them under water can hurt the shape of the brush or even cause bristles to fall out.
+Remember to be gentle with your brushes.
+Handling them too roughly when you fan out the bristles or put them under water can hurt the shape of the brush or cause bristles to fall out.